 The brushing process should be repeated a couple of times a day and this is something you should not forget to do.
 If you comb it regularly, tangling will be a thing of the past and you won’t need to buy new extensions every couple of months.

 Dry-brushing is nothing to write about, really.
-Just treat it as your own hair.
-The other method is bit trickier.
+Just treat it as your hair.
+The other method is a bit trickier.

 Brushing Wet Hair Extensions